linsalrob/PhageHosts/README.md

     cat phage_taxid.txt bacteria_taxid.txt > data/all_host_taxid.txt

-And add the taxonomy to those files: phage_host_add_taxonomy.py all_host_taxid.txt > data/all_host_taxid_taxonomy.txt
+And add the taxonomy to those files:

+    phage_host_add_taxonomy.py all_host_taxid.txt > data/all_host_taxid_taxonomy.txt

-Note that in this process I deleted two phages whose hosts were not really known (NC_000935) APSE-1 whose host was Endosymbiont and Zamilon virophage (NC_022990) whose host is Mont1 megavirus)
+*Note* that in this process I deleted two phages whose hosts were not really known (NC_000935) APSE-1 whose host was Endosymbiont and Zamilon virophage (NC_022990) whose host is Mont1 megavirus)

-Get the phage coding sequences: for i in $(cut -f 1 phage_with_host.tsv); do grep -A 1 $i 2014_07_21/refseq/viral.1.cds.fna; done > data/phage_with_host.cds.fna
+Get the phage coding sequences:

+    for i in $(cut -f 1 phage_with_host.tsv); do grep -A 1 $i 2014_07_21/refseq/viral.1.cds.fna; done > data/phage_with_host.cds.fna

-Translate the open reading frames: perl PhageHosts/code/translate.pl phage_with_host.cds.fna > data/phage_with_host.cds.faa
+Translate the open reading frames:

+    perl PhageHosts/code/translate.pl phage_with_host.cds.fna > data/phage_with_host.cds.faa

+All bacterial sequences were downloaded from refseq :

+    cd NCBI/RefSeq
+    ncftpget ftp://ftp.ncbi.nih.gov/refseq/release/bacteria/bacteria.*.fna.gz
-All bacterial sequences were downloaded from refseq : cd /lustrefs/usr/data/NCBI/RefSeq ncftpget ftp://ftp.ncbi.nih.gov/refseq/release/bacteria/bacteria.*.fna.gz gunzip them and then make a single bacterial database for blastn searches and other stuff cat bacteria.*fna > bacteria.genomic.fna
+    gunzip them and then make a single bacterial database for blastn searches and other stuff cat bacteria.*fna > bacteria.genomic.fna

 I also downloaded the gbff files and orf files from refseq, and then used those to create a tbl file with both protein and CDS sequences.

     qsub -cwd -o sge/ -e sge/ -S /bin/bash -t 1-152:1 ./get_prots.sh

 where get_prots.sh has:

     F=$(head -n $SGE_TASK_ID protein_list | tail -n 1)
     UF=$(echo $F | sed -e 's/.gz//')
     gunzip $F
     perl PhageHost/genbank2flatfile.pl $UF
     gzip $UF

-There are a few genomes where some of the orfs are missing for some reason (see data/missed-orfs.txt).
-That file was created with python PhageHost/check_dna.py  . | sort | uniq -c  > missed-orfs.txt.
+There are a few genomes where some of the orfs are missing for some reason, and so I checked the presence of ORFs with

+   python PhageHost/check_dna.py  . | sort | uniq -c  > missed-orfs.txt

 Since there are only a few genomes missing more than 1 or 2 ORFs I decided to ignore those and create fasta files of the DNA and proteins.

    python PhageHost/tbl2protdna.py .

-This creates the two files, refseq_proteins.faa (with proteins) and refseq_orfs.faa (with DNA).
+This creates the two files, `refseq_proteins.faa` (with proteins) and `refseq_orfs.faa` (with DNA).

 1. Similarity to known proteins (blastx)
 ========================================